ProfessorP-beep/WDL-to-CWL-Converter/README.md

 | `workflow`             | Single CWL Workflow file  | Tasks must be imported separately as `.cwl`      |
 | `task-only WDL`        | Separate CWL per task     | No `workflow {}` block required                  |

-## ⚠️ Notes
-CWL does not support WDL-style conditionals (if) or scatter blocks directly — these are skipped or noted in the steps

-All task baseCommands and runtime docker values are captured

-Only File and string input/output types are currently supported.
-Extend convert_task_to_cwl() to add others.

-The converter assumes imported WDL files are already local in the specified or current directory

 ## 🧪 Tested With
 IlluminaGenotypingArray.wdl + IlluminaGenotypingArrayTasks.wdl from Broad